 Where do I park?

-Parking is available adjacent to the main building, behind 717 Oconee St., and on the street.
+Parking is available adjacent to the main building, behind and adjacent to 717 Oconee St., and on the street.

 Where do I find …